 MAJOR IN HUMAN DEVELOPMENT AND FAMILY STUDIES

 Human Development and Family Studies (HDFS) focuses on helping children, families, and relationships thrive.
 Students majoring in HDFS have a genuine concern for children and families and seek the challenge of helping people learn, solve life problems, and successfully interact with others.
 Students gain an understanding of the development of the family system, the dynamics of family relationships, and an understanding of growth and development throughout the lifespan.
-HDFS offers concentrations in adolescence and youth development, child development practitioners, child life, and family life education and advocacy.
+HDFS offers optional concentrations in adolescence and youth development, child life, and family life education and advocacy.
 The HDFS major with no concentration provides a flexible curriculum and may be particularly appealing for double-majors or students preparing for professional degrees (e.g., medical school).

 Adolescence and Youth Development Concentration